MingBit/PySCNet/log.md

 1) Ideas: Compressive sensing and sparse coding or encoding
 2) Re-think about reconstructing GRNs from sparse data.
 Not must be deep learning.

+10.Sept - 24.Sept
+1) Ahh!
+I got lost in my PhD and couldn't come back for this..
+2) Not sure if I'll still work on this..

+25.Sept
+1) fix Docker bug
+2) Random walk with re-start